VuAnhTai/auction-app/README.md

-## Remi Frontend
+## Auction Frontend

-- Youtube Video Sharing App
+- Online Auction App

 ## Description

-- Purpose: This project is to build a video sharing app like Youtube.
+- Purpose: This project is to build an online auction system.
 - Overview: This project is built with NextJS, ReactJS, TailwindCSS, SocketIO, and Cypress.
 - Key Feature:
   - User can register, login, logout, and update profile.
-  - User can share video from Youtube by providing video link.
-  - User can like, dislike, comment, and reply to a video.
-  - Notification when someone shares a video.
+  - Create a new item.
+  - Get the list of completed/ongoing bid items.
+  - Bid on an item.
+  - Can bid in each 5s and for published items (each user).
+  - After bid time. fail auction user’s money need to be payback.

 # Make sure you prepare API for app

-Contact with vuanhtai1997@gmail.com to get source API and run it on your local machine. or you can change NEXT_PUBLIC_API_URI in .env file to https://api.vat-info.online
+Contact with taivu180597@gmail.com to get source API and run it on your local machine. or you can change NEXT_PUBLIC_API_URI in .env file to https://api-auction.vat-info.online

 ## Reference